kejyang/Image-Hoster/README.md

 Your Page

 The user's page that can only be accessed once the user logs in.
+You can see your own works.
+When you click on your images on this page it will lead to the user-image-page where the user will be able to edit the title/description or be able to delete the picture.